Rangers F.C. policy of not signing Catholics: Media attention (1960s-1980s)

-Maurice Johnston signing
+Maurice Johnston signing (1989)

 As manager of Rangers, Graeme Souness (pictured in 2001) signed Maurice Johnston, an openly Catholic player.

 Graeme Souness became Rangers manager in May 1986 and declared his intent to build a team based only on merit, saying that signing players who observed another religion or had a different skin colour (Note: Souness signed Mark Walters, the first black player to play for Rangers in over 50 years, in December 1987.) "felt completely normal".
 In the summer of 1989, Rangers signed Mo Johnston, a former Celtic player and openly Catholic.
 Johnston had recently agreed to return to Celtic from Nantes, but the deal had not been completed, and signing such a prominent ex-Celtic player was an especially big coup for their rivals.
 This was Rangers' first signing of an openly Catholic player since the policy was introduced.
 There were claims in the media that it was done to counter a FIFA inquiry into sectarianism.
 Johnston's agent Bill McMurdo felt that Rangers would need a "very special person" to cope with the pressure of being the first player to break the policy.
-Before signing Johnston, Souness had also been interested in signing other Catholic players, and had approached players including John Collins, Ian Rush and Ray Houghton.
+Before signing Johnston, Souness had also approached other Catholic players, including John Collins, Ian Rush and Ray Houghton.